ROS-Aerial/community/README.md

 - Facilitators/Leads: Organize and moderating meetings.
 Setup facilitation of the subcommittees.
 - Members: Joining the meetings, participate with discussions.
 Although not necessary to be a member, they can also propose and/or join subcommittees.

-Since this repo not yet have any development repositories, anyone member of this ROS-aerial organization can review and merge PRs.
+Since this repo not yet have any development repositories, anyone can request write access to a repo to review and merge PRs.
 We do aim to try to use Pull Requests for any suggestions such that there is a good history.

 These rules are for the official TSC assigned working group here for reference: